hushon/lba-osr/README.md

 When using `SoftmaxPlus` loss, specify `--oe-mode` in one of `[None, 'random', 'wordnet', 'coreset']`.

-## Open-vocabulary exposure types
+## Open-vocabulary exposure

-Open-vocabulary exposure (OE) has following types.
+Open-vocabulary exposure (OE) has following modes.

 | OE mode | description |
 |---|---|